ptpedroj/2018-2019-eth-dev-prog-final/README.md

 This is dApp where people can post or submit work that they are willing to pay a bounty for.

+## Project Structure
+* / - contains the Ethereum smart contract code, migration, and test,
+* apps/ - contains the Reach web app,
+* docs/ - holds the other documentation required for the projecs (besides this one)

 ## How To Setup The Project
 ### Git